 - Best deer-resistant willows, for fencing and hedging (a.k.a. fedges) or otherwise: “This is important to tell gardeners about,” says Michael.
 “The purpurea willows are deer-resistant.
 So for a fedge or fence it’s really great–and even gracilis or nana makes a dense bush, 4 by 4 feet, that they won’t jump over.”

 - Great foliage (and gold fall color): “Salix acutifolia ‘Blue Streak’ is just so handsome,” says Michael about a variety that’s too often overlooked.
 “It flowers quite freely, and has long, droopy foliage an inch wide, and 6 inches long that turns yellow in fall.”
 (Note from Margaret: I love the long, narrow, silvery-blue foliage of the rosemary willow, Salix elaeagnos, which also goes gold in fall.)

 - Best for bees to make honey from: Vermont Willow Nursery, now under new ownership) has a whole list of the willows best-suited to the task.

 how to prune willows

-I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do this weekend, and Michael Dodge could hear it in my voice.
+I WAS SOUNDING too tentative about the rejuvenation pruning—called coppicing—that I was about to do, and Michael Dodge could hear it in my voice.
 “Cut them down to the ground,” he said, without a moment’s hesitation.
 “Really, really hard—don’t leave a foot of stem, like you often read about, but just an inch.
 I learned that in England—that you want just three or four stems to replace the one you’ve coppiced, and if you cut too high, it promotes a lot of messy growth.”
 So what do you think, gardeners?
 Are we feeling brave?

 ordering and planting willows